shavinsenadheera/csproject_react_app/README.md

-#Rabbitdevs Devloping Project
+#RuhunaCS@group06 Devloping Project
-All right reserved for rabbitdevs
+All right reserved for RuhunaCS@group06